-If your family is anything like mine, food is one of the biggest line items in the monthly budget — and that doesn’t include things like takeout or restaurant outings for a bit of quick respite from the daily grind of meal prep.
+If your family is anything like mine, grocery budget is one of the biggest line items on the monthly spend list — and that doesn’t include things like takeout or restaurant outings for a bit of quick respite from the daily grind of meal prep.

 Day in, day out, we end up buying (and eating) a lot of food.
 According to Statistics Canada, the average Canadian household spends just over $500 a month at the grocery store – depending on which city or region you live in, however, that number could be a lot higher.
 One question I get asked a lot is: How much is too much to spend on groceries every month — and is there a guideline to help build a realistic budget?